OanaGaskey/Extended-Kalman-Filter/README.md

 ![prediction](images/prediction.JPG)

-where `x` is the current state space, `x'` is the predicted state space and `u` is the control which is zero in this case since we don't control the pedestrian's motion.
+where `x` is the current state space, `x'` is the predicted state space and `u` is the control which is zero in this case since we don't control the object's motion.

-`F` is the transition matrix describing the pedestrian's dynamics and `P` is the covariance matrix representing the uncertainty in the state space values, and `Q` is the prediction noise.
+`F` is the transition matrix describing the object's dynamics and `P` is the covariance matrix representing the uncertainty in the state space values, and `Q` is the prediction noise.

-Pedestrian's position and velocity prediction is done assuming linear motion with zero acceleration
+Object's position and velocity prediction is done assuming linear motion with zero acceleration

 ![linear_motion](images/linear_motion.JPG)